 “Kimmie, would you please look at me” grandma asked in a firm but kind voice.
 Kimmie lifted her head just enough to look at grandma from under her eyebrows, her lip started to quiver.
 “Kimmie, I’d like to see your whole face.”
 Hesitantly, Kimmie raised her head and met grandma’s clear blue eyes with her own.
 “I’m sorry I lied to you grandma, I won’t ever lie to you again for as long as I live.”
 The words spilled out of Kimmie’s mouth in an almost pleading tone.

 Grandma thoughtfully examined Kimmie through her Coke-bottle-glasses, “Kimmie, I know you’re sorry you lied to me and that’s good, but it’s not enough.
 I want you to learn that there’s always a consequence to lying, and usually it’s unpleasant.
-Tears spilled out of Kimmie’s eyes, it hurt so bad to have grandma upset with her, but she also detested being disciplined.
+Oh my, how the tears spilled out of Kimmie’s eyes, it hurt so bad to have grandma upset with her.
 Calmly, grandma said, “you will need to call your parents to tell them what you did and no TV tonight.”

 Now the tears flowed like a river down Kimmie’s six year old cheeks, how could she admit to mommy and daddy that she’d lied to grandma, again.
 Grandma dialed the phone then handed it to Kimmie.
 Oh, what a hard conversation it was for Kimmie, but she did it and oddly enough felt better when she hung up the phone.

 After the phone call grandma sat down in her favorite chair and held out her arms in a warm invitation for Kimmie to come sit on her lap.
-Grandma scooped Kimmie up and wrapped her securely in her cozy grandma arms then kissed her on top of her head.
+Kimmie walked across the room and Grandma scooped Kimmie up and wrapped her securely in her cozy grandma arms then kissed her on top of her head.
 “Kimmie, I love you warts and all” grandma said in a soft whisper.
 Those words were so sweet to hear, grandma still loved her even though she’d lied, even though she wasn’t perfect.
 Kimmie felt happy, forgiven, and truly loved; warts and all.

 There have been times in my adult life when I’ve felt like Kimmie, disappointed in my own behavior, guilty, and devastated that I let God down.
 I’ve cried tears of remorse and prayed passionately for forgiveness.
 I’ve accepted the impending consequences and promised myself and God that I would never make that same mistake again.
 And then, much like Kimmie’s grandma, I could imagine the Lord saying to me, “I love you warts and all.”
 I can hear Him saying “while you were still a sinner I willingly gave my life for you, I love you warts and all.”
 At times like this God’s unconditional love is like a big safe hug that engulfs my entire body, He loves me just as I am.
 It’s so wonderful to be forgiven and truly loved unconditionally.